How to apply for legal aid

 To apply for a legal aid lawyer or to get legal information or advice, you can:

-- come into a legal aid office, or
+- come into a legal aid location, or

 - come into a courthouse location.